ropensci/stats19/README.md

 #>    https://data.dft.gov.uk/road-accidents-safety-data/dft-road-casualty-statistics-collision-2022.csv
 #> Data already exists in data_dir, not downloading
 #> Reading in:
-#> ~/data/bronze/stats19/dft-road-casualty-statistics-collision-2022.csv
+#> ~/data/stats19/dft-road-casualty-statistics-collision-2022.csv
 #> date and time columns present, creating formatted datetime column
-#> Warning in format_stats19(x, type = "Accident"): NAs introduced by coercion
+#> Warning: NAs introduced by coercion
-#> Warning in format_stats19(x, type = "Accident"): NAs introduced by coercion
+#> Warning: NAs introduced by coercion
-#> Warning in format_stats19(x, type = "Accident"): NAs introduced by coercion
+#> Warning: NAs introduced by coercion
 ```

 What just happened?
-For the `year` 2022 we read-in crash-level (`type =
+For the `year` 2022 we read-in crash-level
-"collision"`) data on all road crashes recorded by the police across
+(`type = "collision"`) data on all road crashes recorded by the police
-Great Britain.
-The dataset contains 37 columns (variables) for 106,004
+across Great Britain.
+The dataset contains 37 columns (variables) for
-crashes.
-We were not asked to download the file (by default you are
+106,004 crashes.
+We were not asked to download the file (by default you
-asked to confirm the file that will be downloaded).
-The contents of this
+are asked to confirm the file that will be downloaded).
+The contents of
-dataset, and other datasets provided by **stats19**, are outlined below
+this dataset, and other datasets provided by **stats19**, are outlined
-and described in more detail in the [stats19
+below and described in more detail in the [stats19
 vignette](https://itsleeds.github.io/stats19/articles/stats19.html).

 We will see below how the function also works to get the corresponding